Stoney Jackson: Career

 He was featured in numerous teen magazines in the 1970s and 1980s, including Right On, Teen Beat, and Tiger Beat.
 Jackson played a baseball player in the 1994 Disney film Angels in the Outfield.
 He portrayed high school basketball player Jesse Mitchell on the ensemble series The White Shadow, and Travis Fillmore on the sitcom 227.
 He played Black Jack Savage in the pilot episode of The 100 Lives of Black Jack Savage.
 He also has made guest appearances on shows like Hardcastle and McCormick and Everybody Hates Chris.
-He was also cast as “Kenyatta” an illiterate lowlife in 1999 comedy film Trippin’.
+He was also cast as "Kenyatta", an illiterate lowlife in the 1999 comedy film Trippin.

 Stoney Jackson was one of the more visible dancers in the iconic music video for Michael Jackson's "Beat It".
 He appeared in the video for Dan Hartman's "I Can Dream About You" as the lead vocalist of the fictional group "The Sorels" from the Walter Hill film Streets of Fire, in which he appeared.
 Hill would later cast Jackson again in Trespass and Wild Bill.
 In 1985, he co-starred in the short-lived crime series, "The Insiders," as James Mackey.
 In 1985 he appeared in the Season 11, Episode 14 of The Jeffersons.
 In 1997, he appeared with John Lafayette and Kyla Pratt in the Season 5, Episode 22 of Walker, Texas Ranger.

 Jackson also appeared in the film CB4, with Chris Rock and Allen Payne, as Wacky Dee, a take-off on dance-oriented rappers like Freedom Williams and MC Hammer.
 He performed the song "Dance" in the film.

 Jackson portrayed the supervillain The Gangster Prankster in Roger Corman's 1997 movie Black Scorpion II and reprises the role in the 2001 Black Scorpion.

 Kool Keith's album Spankmaster (2001) features a track named "Stoney Jackson," and Strong Arm Steady's second album is titled In Search of Stoney Jackson (2010).